luyandamncube/get_next_line/README.md

 GNL Project

 This projects is about creating a function that, allows to read a line ending with a newline character ('\n') from a file descriptor, without knowing its size beforehand.
+This was a great opportunity to understand how memory leaks occur and how to use utilities such as valgrind (with debugging flags) to identify and stop leaks.

 Concepts tested:
 - Memory allocation